Home GCC compiler size benchmarks

 Size doesn’t matter!

 Well, don’t get me wrong here, but sometimes it does.
 Typical scenario is when you have a small microcontroller with a small flash size and your firmware is getting bigger and bigger.
-Another scenario is that you need to sacrifice some flash space for the DFU bootloader and then you realize that 4-12K are gone without writting any line of code for you actual app.
+Another scenario is that you need to sacrifice some flash space for the DFU bootloader and then you realize that 4-12K are gone without writing any line of code for you actual app.

 Therefore, size does matter.